maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/MatchAllBranchlikeMatching.png" width="497">

-Note in the above there are two possibilities to match `{{1, 2}}`, which are incompatibly according to the ordinary `WolframModel` and can only be achieved with different choices of the `"EventOrderingFunction"` (i.e., branchlike).
+Note in the above there are two possibilities to match `{{1, 2}}`, which are incompatible according to the ordinary `WolframModel` and can only be achieved one-at-a-time with different choices of the `"EventOrderingFunction"`.
-However, the match-all system is perfectly happy to match them with the third rule.
+However, the match-all system can still match them with the third rule.

 Further note the obvious feature of the match-all system is that it produces edges and events that would not occur in either the singleway `WolframModel`, nor in the global `MultiwaySystem`.
 In particular, it might allow us to produce branch interference in quantum mechanics with the use of branchlike events, i.e., events which would merge edges from different branches, and hence cause the branches themselves to merge.